-So the ring is feeling right at home on your finger and you’ve decided to host an engagement party to celebrate!
+So your ring is feeling right at home on your finger and you want to host an engagement party to celebrate!
 Now come the questions – what should we do and how should we do it?
 This handy guide will help you sort out the details and make your engagement party planning a breeze.

 When should we have our engagement party?

-Even if you’ve already been engaged for what seems like forever, there’s no reason why you can’t still pop the champagne with your family and friends.
-As long as you have a few months of breathing room between the party and the wedding, you can plan it for whenever you like.
+Even if you’ve already been engaged for a while, there’s no reason why you can’t still pop the champagne with your family and friends.
+As long as there’s a few months between the party and the wedding, you can plan it for whenever you’d like.

 How long should it go for?

-Depending on your style of event, between two and four hours is perfect, but there’s no hard and fast rule.
-If you want to party on, we won’t stop you!
+Between two and four hours works well, but if you want to party on, we won’t stop you!

 Who should be invited?

 You can keep this really intimate with just your immediate family, bridal party and their partners, or go all out with a larger guest list.